type = 'slug'¶

 - fields (array)

-Insert several field names (of type string) that will be considered during slug construction.
+Insert several field names (of type string or array) that will be considered during slug construction.

 For the time being, only the